davide-marino00/PBI_DOCS/refac.md

 ```dax
 IF(sum(tbl_Project[SalesPriceBaseCurrency]) <> 0, sum(vw_Timesheet[SalesAmount])/sum(tbl_Project[SalesPriceBaseCurrency]))
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate a measure called 'MSR_PROJECT_%_REALIZATION', which essentially assesses the percentage of sales realized from a project compared to the total sales price of that project.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX expression is designed to calculate a measure called 'MSR_PROJECT_%_REALIZATION', which essentially assesses the percentage of sales realization for a project.
+Here's a breakdown of what it does in simple business terms:

 1. **Check for Zero Sales Price**: The expression starts with an `IF` statement that checks if the total sales price (in the base currency) from the `tbl_Project` table is not equal to zero.
 This is important because if the sales price is zero, dividing by it would lead to an error.

-2. **Calculate Sales Amount**: If the total sales price is not zero, the expression proceeds to calculate the percentage of sales realized.
+2. **Calculate Sales Amount**: If the total sales price is not zero, the expression proceeds to calculate the percentage of sales realization.
 It does this by taking the total sales amount from the `vw_Timesheet` table.

 3. **Calculate the Percentage**: The sales amount is then divided by the total sales price.
-This gives you a ratio or percentage that indicates how much of the expected sales price has actually been realized through sales.
+This gives the percentage of how much of the potential sales (represented by the sales price) has actually been realized (represented by the sales amount).

-In summary, this measure helps businesses understand how effectively they are converting their projected sales into actual sales.
-A higher percentage indicates better performance in realizing sales compared to what was initially expected.
-If the sales price is zero, the measure avoids any calculation to prevent errors.
+In summary, this DAX measure calculates the percentage of sales that have been realized for a project, but only if there is a valid sales price to compare against.
+If there is no sales price, it avoids any calculation to prevent errors.
+This measure helps businesses understand how effectively they are converting their project sales potential into actual sales revenue.

 **`MSR_ProjectMargin`**